awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 All taken/stolen leases are passed through LeaseRefresher to update the lease table.
 ](images/lease-taking.png)

-For convenience, links to code:
+For more information, here are the links to KCL code:
 * `LeaseCoordinator`: [interface][lease-coordinator], [implementation][lease-coordinator-impl]
 * `LeaseTaker`: [interface][lease-taker], [implementation][lease-taker-impl]
 * `LeaseRefresher`: [interface][lease-refresher], [implementation][lease-refresher-impl]